vpenso/vm-tools/README.md

 * [docs/network.md](docs/network.md) explains the setup of the **virtual machine network**
 * [docs/image.md](docs/image.md) describes how to create re-usable **virtual machine images** (aka templates)
-* [docs/instance.md](docs/instance.md) shows how to use virtual machine images to create any number of **virtual machine instances** for development and testing
+* [docs/instance.md](docs/instance.md) shows how to use VM images to create any number of **virtual machine instances**, and how to configure the resources available to VM instance.
-* [docs/workflow.md](docs/workflow.md) explains in great detail how to efficiently interact with virtual machine instances
+* [docs/workflow.md](docs/workflow.md) explains in great detail how to efficiently interact with virtual machine instances.
+How to login, execute commands within a VM, copy file between host and the VM, and how to mount the VM root file-system.
 * [docs/nodeset.md](docs/nodeset.md) exemplifies operation of multiple virtual machine instance